microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-powerbi-kpi.md

 ---
 ### Amount
 **Formula**
-The Amount measure sums all values in the amount column of the G/L Entries table.
+The Amount measure sums all values in the amount column of the G/L Entry table.

 **Data Sources**
 - G/L Entry